How Does Sleeping With a Bra on Affect Your Breasts?

 Can sleeping with a bra on affect breast size, shape, or perkiness?
 Read on to find out more.

 Most of us learned that sleeping with a bra on is a no-no as early as puberty.
 Some say it causes breasts to sag, while some favours sleeping with a bra on because they believe it keeps their breasts shapely and perky.
-Is it true that sleep without bra is medically good?
-Whatever it is, for starters, it is important to accept that breast sagging will happen to all women.
+Is it true that Whatever it is, for starters, it is important to accept that breast sagging will happen to all women.

 The burning question: bra on or off before bed?